GE S820 SERIES

 The time-out timer keeps cutting me off when I am transmitting!

 Set the time-out timer in the F7 (Options Key) menu.
 Make sure it's set to the maximum time.
-Unfortunately the maximum transmit time allowed seems to be 2 minutes, which isn't very much.
+Unfortunately the maximum transmit time allowed seems to be 2 minutes, which isn't really very much.
 If anyone knows a way around this, let me know.

 The scan user-programming doesn't work right!